joe-doe/ics2xlsx/README.md

 # ics2xlsx
-Generate an .xlsx out of a .ical
+Generate an .xlsx out of a .ics